Learning Fair Models without Sensitive Attributes: A Generative Approach: Proposed Framework

-As shown in Figure~\ref{Fig2}, we can obtain $i$-th data sample's latent representation of sensitive attributes, $a_i$, from the sensitive attributes estimation part.
-Then, the second step is to use sampled $a_i$ to regularize a base classifier to learn a fair classifier.
-One way to make the prediction fair is to reduce the correlation between the prediction and the sensitive attribute $s_i$.
-Since $a_i$ is the latent representation of $s_i$, the regularization form can be the correlation between predicted label vectors and latent sensitive attributes vectors, which is given as:
+Once well trained, the above classifier can give accurate predictions.
+However, $\mathbf{x}_i^r$ contains sensitive attribute information and the provided labels can also be biased, resulting in discriminatory predictions.
+To give fair predictions, we can utilize the estimated sensitive attributes to regularize the model.
+One way to make the prediction fair is to reduce the correlation between the prediction and the sensitive attribute $\mathbf{s}_i$.
+Since $\mathbf{a}_i$ is the latent representation of $\mathbf{s}_i$, the regularization form can be the correlation between predicted label vectors and latent sensitive attributes vectors as: